common-workflow-language/cwl-website/README.md

 * Setup proper staging site
 * Add top nav

+### Video Player

+* Should this link back to the actual YT Channel?
+If so, how?
+* Wait - they currently have a YT Vid player up already??
+I thought they didn't want that?!

+### PayPal Button

+* Edit with GIMP to make it 92px wide

 ## Improvements (Code)

 * Organize homepage sections as jekyll collection, instead of includes
 * Reorganize SCSS code and filenames
-	* Either integrate into minima, or get rid of it entirely
+	* Either integrate into Minima's structure, or get rid of Minima entirely
-* Convert content from HTML to Markdown, where practical
-  * Homepage sections
 * Reorganize assets files, to ensure no broken links on deployment
 	* Otherwise setup 301 Redirects
 * Generate proper favicon files
 * Fill in SEO info
 * Improve Footer